This haddock florentine is my way of combining gourmet with comfort, perfectly pan-seared haddock in a rich and creamy spinach sauce.

 - Baby spinach – weigh for precise measurement, if you can.
 If not, pack your measuring cups tightly.
 I use the leaves whole, but you can roughly tear them using hands.

-- Sun-dried tomatoes – Use the ones that come in jars, soaked in oil – not the dry ones.
+- Sun-dried tomatoes – Use the ones that come in jars, soaked in oil – not the dried ones.
 Drain first, then chop or slice.
-They add a burst of color and an extra special layer of flavor.

 - Lemon (optional) – a few slices/wedges for serving with your fish.
 I also like to sprinkle some lemon zest on my plate.